UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 Let's talk about `Almond Delight`.
 It's index name is "Almond Delight" but it's index position is 4th.
 If you just double counted and started screaming "5!" at the screen that's ok.
 In the Python language we start counting at position 0 (then 1, 2, 3, and 4 for Almond Delight).
 So it's important that we relearn counting from childhood to include 0.

-So now let's say we want 5 rows past `Almond Delight` so we want rows with the index names "Apple Cinnamon Cheerios" to "Cap'n'Crunch".
-How would we do this?

 Notes: Script here.